 Does the right to be accompanied still apply for remote hearings?

 Yes the right to be accompanied still applies if the hearing is being held remotely.
 The representative must be able to attend the remote hearing, and the technology used must enable the representative to put and sum up the employee’s case, confer privately with the employee and respond to views expressed in the hearing on behalf of the employee.

 How much notice do I have to give for a remote grievance hearing?

-There is no statutory notice period for a grievance hearing, or indeed one that is held remotely.
-You should check the grievance procedure in your organisation and follow that.
-ACAS states that the employer should aim to hold a meeting with the employee within 5 working days of them raising a formal grievance.
-If an employee requests a postponement because of childcare or to arrange the attendance of a representative you should look at these requests carefully, and with a mind to accommodate them.
+There is no statutory notice period for a grievance hearing although ACAS states that the employer should aim to hold a meeting with the employee within 5 working days of them raising a formal grievance.
+If an employee requests a postponement, for example, due to childcare responsibilities or to arrange the attendance of a representative you should look at these requests carefully, and with a mind to accommodate them.